ofiwg/libfabric/fabtests/man/fabtests.7.md

 *fi_msg_epoll*
-: Transfers messages with completion queues configured to use file descriptors as wait objetcts.
+: Transfers messages with completion queues configured to use file descriptors as wait objects.
 The file descriptors are retrieved by the program and used directly with the Linux epoll API.

 *fi_msg_sockets*